nystrom/rivo/docs/design.md

 ## Modules and linking

-A module consists of a set of definitions
+A module consists of a set of definitions and an expression.
 A module can import from other modules.

 A program is a set of modules.
-The main module is given to the interpreter and the
+The main module is given to the interpreter and the expression is evaluated.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1NDI0MTI0NiwtMjYzMjk1MCw0MTQwNj
+eyJoaXN0b3J5IjpbLTU2MDUwNjIwNywtMjYzMjk1MCw0MTQwNj
 gxMTYsMzcwNDE3MTEwLDE2MzA3OTIxOTYsLTk3NzgwNDAwMiwx
 MTcwMTE1MTUsMTQyMjM5MjM5NCw4NDEzMjg1NzcsLTEwNDMwMj
 IwMjMsNjA0MzI4Mzc2LC0xOTMwNjM1NzA2LC0xMTg3NzczMTAw